 In December 2006, Serbia joined NATO's Partnership for Peace (PFP) program.
 PFP is aimed at helping countries come closer to NATO standards and at promoting their cooperation with NATO.
 Serbia's government has pledged to enhance cooperation with NATO through the PFP program.
+Serbia has generally supported KFOR, the NATO-led peacekeeping force in neighboring Kosovo, while sometimes criticizing it for allegedly not doing enough to protect Serbs there.
 However, in January 2009, Serbia warned that NATO's role in overseeing the new Kosovo Security Force (seen by both Serbia and ethnic Albanians in Kosovo as a de facto Kosovo army) could have a negative impact on Serbia's cooperation with the Alliance.

-Serbia is not currently seeking NATO membership.
-Due in part to memories of NATO's 1999 bombing of Serbia, public opinion polls have shown that only about one-quarter of the Serbian public favor NATO membership.
-At its April 2008 Bucharest summit, NATO said it would consider granting Serbia an Intensified Dialogue with the Alliance, if Belgrade requests one.
-If it does, it could eventually be followed by a Membership Action Plan, which would lay out in detail what steps Serbia would need to take to become a serious candidate for NATO membership.
+Serbian leaders have expressed support for the NATO membership aspirations of all of the other countries in the region, including recently admitted member states Croatia and Albania, and aspirants Macedonia, Montenegro, and Bosnia.
+Nevertheless, Serbia is not seeking NATO membership for itself.
+Due in part to memories of NATO's 1999 bombing of Serbia and anger at the U.S. role in Kosovo's independence, public opinion polls have shown that only about one-quarter of the Serbian public favor NATO membership.
+At its April 2008 Bucharest summit, NATO said it would consider granting Serbia an Intensified Dialogue with the Alliance.
+If Serbia decides to seek such a status in the future, it could eventually be followed by a Membership Action Plan, which would lay out in detail what steps Serbia would need to take to become a serious candidate for NATO membership.